rhochmayr/gpu-network-dash/README.md

 To integrate with your own data sources:

 1. **API Integration**: Replace the data context in `src/context/data-context.tsx` with your API calls
-2. **Data Format**: Ensure your API returns data matching the schemas described above
+2. **Data Format**: Ensure your API returns data matching the schemas or adjust the types accordingly
+3. **Synthetic Data**: For testing, you can modify the JSON files in `src/data` to simulate different scenarios
 3. **Real-time Updates**: Implement WebSocket connections or polling for live data
 4. **Authentication**: Add authentication layers as needed for your network